Simple realizability of complete abstract topological graphs simplified: Proof of Theorem

-We define the \emph{homotopy class of $e$} using the following combinatorial data: the set $E_{v,e}$, the total order $\prec_{x,y}$ in which the edges of $E_{v,e}$ cross $e$, the rotations of these crossings, and the rotations of the vertices $x$ and $y$.
+We define the \emph{homotopy class of $e$} using the following combinatorial data: the rotation of $v$, the set $E_{v,e}$, the total order $\prec_{x,y}$ in which the edges of $E_{v,e}$ cross $e$, the rotations of these crossings, and the rotations of the vertices $x$ and $y$.
 Consider the star $S(v)$ drawn on the sphere.
 Cut circular holes around the points representing all the vertices except $v$, and let $\Sigma$ be the resulting surface with boundary.
 Let $x_e$ and $y_e$ be fixed points on the boundaries of the two holes around $x$ and $y$, respectively, so that the orders of these points corresponding to all the edges of $A$ on the boundaries of the holes agree with the computed rotation system.
 Draw a curve $\varphi_e$ with endpoints $x_e$ and $y_e$ satisfying all the combinatorial data of $e$.
-Now the homotopy class of $e$ is defined as the homotopy class of $\varphi_e$ in $\Sigma$ relative to the boundary of $\Sigma$.
+Note that such a curve $\varphi_e$ always exists, but it may have to cross itself.
+It is also easy to see that any other curve $\varphi'_e$ drawn using the same combinatorial data is homotopic to $\varphi_e$: slightly informally, this follows from the fact that the edges of $S(v)$ together with the boundary components of $\Sigma$ form a connected subset of $\Sigma$, so the closed curve formed by the portions of $\varphi_e$ and $\varphi'_e$ between two consecutive crosings with edges $vu$ and $vw$ of $S(v)$, and by portions of the edges $vu$ and $vw$, cannot split the set of boundary components of $\Sigma$ in a nontrivial way, and hence the portion of $\varphi'_e$ can be continuously deformed onto the portion of $\varphi_e$ while keeping their endpoints on $vu$ and $vw$.
+Now the homotopy class of $e$ is defined as the homotopy class of $\varphi_e$ in $\Sigma$ relative to the boundary of $\Sigma$, and this is well-defined by the observation just made.